Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Sparsity Foundations

 \paragraph{Adam vs.\ SGD update dynamics.} In SGD, the update is $\Delta w = \eta g$, so update magnitude scales directly with gradient magnitude.
 Large gradients produce large updates that may exceed the BF16 absorption threshold.
 In contrast, Adam computes $\Delta w = \eta \cdot \hat{m}_t / (\sqrt{\hat{v}_t} + \epsilon)$, where both $\hat{m}_t$ and $\hat{v}_t$ track gradient statistics.
 When gradients are consistently large, both the first moment $m_t$ and second moment $v_t$ grow proportionally, keeping their ratio bounded near 1 (\Cref{fig:adam_ratio_adversarial}).
 This normalization effect means that Adam's update magnitude is largely independent of gradient magnitude.

 \paragraph{Upper bounds on updates.} A key distinction emerges when gradient clipping is disabled or ineffective.
-Adam has a theoretical upper bound on update magnitude regardless of gradient size: $|\Delta w| \leq 10\eta$ for standard hyperparameters (\Cref{thm:adam_bound}).
-SGD has no such bound; $|\Delta w| = \eta|g|$ grows without limit as $|g|$ increases.
-For example, with $\eta = 3 \times 10^{-6}$ and an unclipped gradient $|g| = 100$: \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Adam}: $|\Delta w| \leq 10\eta = 3 \times 10^{-5}$ (bounded) \item \textbf{SGD}: $|\Delta w| = \eta|g| = 3 \times 10^{-4}$ (10$\times$ larger, exceeds BF16 threshold for more weights) \end{itemize} This bound makes Adam's sparsity predictable: even under extreme gradient conditions, updates remain $\mathcal{O}(\eta)$.
+Adam has a theoretical upper bound on update magnitude regardless of gradient size (\Cref{thm:adam_bound}), while SGD has no such bound: $|\Delta w| = \eta|g|$ grows without limit as $|g|$ increases.
+This bound makes Adam's sparsity predictable even under extreme gradient conditions.

 \paragraph{Implications for sparsity.} In practice, layer normalization and gradient clipping constrain gradient magnitudes.
 With clipping at global norm 1.0, per-parameter gradients are often $|g| \leq 1$, which means SGD updates ($\eta|g|$) may be smaller than Adam updates (${\sim}\eta$), potentially yielding comparable or even higher sparsity.
 However, without clipping or when gradients spike, SGD's unbounded updates could significantly reduce sparsity.
 We have not empirically verified sparsity under SGD; our analysis assumes Adam throughout.